Wolf Alice: 'Festival line-ups are still playing it safe'

 On the other hand, you've had a tough couple of years and you're desperate to sell some tickets.

-For Wolf Alice, this perfect storm represents an amazing opportunity for the industry to shake things up and create the next generation of home-grown headliners.
+For Mercury Prize-winning band Wolf Alice, this perfect storm represents an amazing opportunity for the industry to shake things up and create the next generation of home-grown headliners.

-But the Mercury Prize-winning band have accused bookers of "playing it safe" and letting the opportunity go to waste.
+But the band's accused bookers of "playing it safe" and letting the opportunity go to waste.

 "There's a danger that people know what sells tickets and will rest on their laurels a little bit because, you know, everyone's had such a tough year financially," bassist Theo Ellis tells us.